easierdata/ipfs-stac/README.md

 # You can fetch the asset bytes through the fetch method
 data = band.fetch()

-# Alternatively, you can fetch the asset as an np array
+# Alternatively, you can fetch the asset as an np array with the to_np_ndarray method
-asset_array = band.fetchNPArray()
 ```

 # Attributions